A separation theorem for entire transcendental maps: Introduction

 Let $\Gamma$ be the graph formed by the fixed rays of $f$ together with their endpoints.
 A connected component of $\C\setminus \Gamma$ is called a \emph{basic region} for $f$.

 Let us observe some facts which are obvious for polynomials but {not even true} for transcendental maps.
 A polynomial of degree $d$ always has $d-1$ fixed rays (fixed points of $\theta \mapsto d \theta$) and $d$ fixed points, counted with multiplicity.
-This means that there is always at least one interior fixed point, or one double fixed point, even if all fixed rays land alone (this would be the case with only one basic region).
+This means that there is always at least one interior fixed point, or one multiple fixed point, even if all fixed rays land alone (this would be the case with only one basic region).
 If some fixed rays land together, then more fixed points become multiple or otherwise they become interior as they cannot be landing points of any fixed ray.
 This elementary counting, and the fact that there are only finitely many basic regions, is possible because of the finiteness of the degree.
 In the transcendental case there are infinitely many fixed points and infinitely many fixed rays, so a priori one might have infinitely many fixed ray pairs, basic regions and interior fixed points.
 Our first simple, but rather surprising result is the following proposition.

-\begin{propA} Let $f\in \Bt$ such that all fixed rays land.
+\begin{propA} Let $f\in \Bt$.
 Then all but finitely many fixed rays land {alone} at repelling fixed points.
-In particular, there are only finitely many fixed ray pairs and finitely many basic regions. \end{propA}
+Consequently, {if all fixed rays land}, there are only finitely many fixed ray pairs and finitely many basic regions. \end{propA}

 Additionally, a global counting of interior fixed points similar to the polynomial case can be done.

 \begin{thmB} Let $f\in\Bt$ such that all fixed rays land.
 Let $G$ be a collection of $L \geq 0$ fixed rays such that it contains the set of rays which do {\em not} land alone at repelling fixed points.
 Then there are exactly $L+1$ fixed points, counted with multiplicity, which are either landing points of some $g\in G$ or interior fixed points. \end{thmB}